 Some genes contain instructions for controlling when our cells grow, divide into new cells, and die.
-Genes that help cells grow and divide are called oncogenes.
+Genes that help cells grow, divide, and stay alive are called oncogenes.
 Genes that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.
 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.
 Changes in several different genes are usually needed for a cell to become cancerous.

-Ultraviolet (UV) radiation can damage DNA.
-Sometimes this damage affects certain genes that control how and when cells grow and divide.
+Ultraviolet (UV) rays can damage the DNA in skin cells.
+Sometimes this damage affects certain genes that control how and when the cells grow and divide.
 If these genes do not work properly, the affected cells may form a cancer.

-Most UV radiation comes from sunlight, but some may come from man-made sources such as tanning booths.
-Usually it's not clear exactly when UV exposure causes DNA damage that might eventually lead to cancer.
+Most UV rays come from sunlight, but some can come from man-made sources such as tanning beds.
+Usually it’s not clear exactly when UV exposure causes DNA damage that might eventually lead to cancer.
 Some of the damage may take place in the few years before the start of the cancer.
-But much of it may be due to exposures that happened many years earlier.
+But much of it may be from exposures that happened many years earlier.
 Children and young adults often get a lot of intense UV sun exposure that may not result in an actual cancer until many years or even decades later.

 Scientists have found that the DNA of certain genes is often damaged in melanoma cells.
 Most of these DNA changes are not inherited.
 They are more likely the result of damage caused by sunlight.
 Some people’s cells do not seem to repair their damaged DNA as well as others.
 These people may be more likely to develop melanoma.

-In some families with inherited melanomas, gene mutations that greatly increase the risk of melanoma are passed from one generation to the next.
+When melanomas run in families, gene mutations that greatly increase the risk of melanoma are often passed from one generation to the next.
 Familial (inherited) melanomas most often have changes in tumor suppressor genes such as CDKN2A (also known as p16) and CDK4 that prevent them from doing their normal job of controlling the growth of the cell.
 Scientists reason that this leads to overgrowth and eventually cancer.